Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models: Mixed causal-noncausal models and filtering

 The requirement of $y_{t}$ being stationarity for both lag and lead polynomials gave rise to different strategies to transform nonstationary series to stationary ones. \citeA{hecq2020mixed} and \citeA{cubadda2019detecting} assume\footnote{The locally explosive features of the data make unit root tests doubtful.} that their commodity price series are \textit{I}(1) and work with the returns $\Delta y_{t}$.
 However, this operation eliminates most of the locally explosive behaviors and the transformed series consist of many spikes instead.\\

 In this paper, we capture the trending behavior of the observed series denoted $\tilde{y}_{t}$ in different ways using the general form

 where

 In this framework, $\tilde{y}_{t}$ is the (potentially nonstationary) observed series and $f_t$ a generic trend function.
 The deviation of $\tilde{y}_{t}$ from its trend is an \textit{MAR}($r,s$) process.
 Several authors, although sometimes not explicitly, use this decomposition. \citeA{cavaliere2018bootstrapping} opt for the choice of a particular time period with no trend and hence use only an intercept $f_t=\mu$. \citeA{hencic2015noncausal} detrend $\tilde{y}_{t}$ using a polynomial trend function of order three.
-Note (see Section \ref{sec:Empirics}) that a polynomial trend of order four or six seems to best capture the trending pattern of the monthly oil prices series considered in this analysis. \citeA{voisin2019forecasting} use the Hodrick-Prescott filter (HP) before detecting bubbles in Nickel monthly prices.
-In summary we could for instance consider several choices among the following deterministic trends,
+In summary, we could consider several choices among the following deterministic trends,